CYPRUS

 The basic function of the Ombudsman is to review, after the submission of a complaint, an action of the administration either because it has violated one of the fundamental rights and liberties of the individual, or because the action complained of is contrary to law or the principles of proper administration.
 The parliament has established a standing committee, which inter alia examines the reports of the Ombudsman and, accordingly, may adopt remedial legislative measures.

-The parliament is not consulted in the preparation of the national budget before this is put before it.
+Consultation of Parliament in the preparation of the national budget No The parliament is not consulted in the preparation of the national budget before this is put before it.

 Modalities of oversight